Geographic Tongue

 Geographic Tongue Prevention

 Doctors usually advise the patient to avoid foods that can cause tongue irritation and discomfort.
-In this respect, patients with complaints should avoid very hot, spicy, acidic, dry, crusty, salty foods and beverages that increase symptoms.
+In this respect, patients with complaints should avoid very hot, spicy, acidic, dry, crusty, and salty foods and beverages that increase symptoms.
 Already, the person realizes over time which foods cause burning or pain and should be avoided.

 In children, experts recommend maintaining oral hygiene by brushing their teeth regularly.
 Mothers can also use sterile gauze to clean babies’ mouths.
 Another precaution is to keep track of what the child eats.
 Some foods such as kiwi, bananas, melons, walnuts, vinegar, and tomatoes increase the risk of the mapped tongue.